Forest Fire Sage

 An eye grabbing variety producing multiple spikes of dazzling orange-red blooms on contrasting black stems; a beautiful addition to borders or containers with its dense and bushy form

 Forest Fire Sage has masses of beautiful spikes of orange tubular flowers with red overtones rising above the foliage from late spring to early fall, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its attractive fragrant pointy leaves remain green in colour throughout the season.
-The fruit is not ornamentally significant.
 The black stems are very colorful and add to the overall interest of the plant.

 Forest Fire Sage is an herbaceous perennial with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This is a relatively low maintenance plant.
 Trim off the flower heads after they fade and die to encourage more blooms late into the season.
 It is a good choice for attracting bees, butterflies and hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Forest Fire Sage is recommended for the following landscape applications;